GitPersSiham/GitPersSiham/README.md

 ### About me

-I'm a web and mobile application developer.I like to work with NodeJS and React 🚀
+I'm a web and mobile application developer.I like to work with NodeJS , Angular and React 🚀

 ### Stack I work with